Roadmap

 - To compile

-directory assumes your tpm2-tss libraries are in /usr/local/lib
+NOTE: The makefile in the /tpm directory assumes your tpm2-tss libraries are in /usr/local/lib.

 Testing Your TPM